2025 Northern Ireland riots: 17 June

 On 17 June, a second night of rioting in Derry saw increased violence in the Nailors Row area, with bricks, fireworks, masonry, petrol bombs and planks of wood thrown at police.
 The disorder, which was described as "blatant sectarian violence" by chief constable Jon Boutcher, left 14 police officers injured as 11 people were arrested.
 One rioter was hit by a baton round as he ran towards police with a lit petrol bomb.

 18 June

 On 18 June, there were lower levels of disorder with some incidents reported in the Galliagh area of Derry.
 A number of items including bins, pallets, plastic barriers, a sofa and tyres were dragged onto roads and set on fire, whilst a traffic light was left inoperable after being set alight.

 Aftermath

 According to a local estimate, of the 1,200 Roma who lived in Ballymena before the riots, two thirds were reported to have left.
 The Guardian reported, "The rioters, after all, got what they wanted.
 They won."

+In November 2025, prosecutors confirmed that the charges against the two teenage boys were dropped after new evidence meant the case no longer met the threshold for prosecution.